Terms and Conditions

 5. Scaresville is an adult event not intended for children.
 We strongly advise that Scaresville is not suitable for children aged under 14.
 All children aged 18 or under must be accompanied by a guardian aged over 21.
 If a child or young person appears seriously frightened we may ask the parent or guardian to take the child out, and to stay with them, if there is only one adult aged over 21 with the group then the whole group will be asked to step out.
 ID may be required on entry.

 6. No smoking on site.
 This includes e-cigarettes and ‘vapes’.
 No alcohol or food to be brought onto the site.
-There will be food and drink that can be purchased on site.

 7. Ticket holders must understand that there is inherent risk involved in attending Scaresville.
 Holders voluntarily assume all risks and dangers associated with attending Scaresville.
 In consideration and acceptance of entrance into Scaresville holders agree to release the operator, its principals and employees from any liability, harm, injury or death, cost or expense whatsoever that may arise directly or indirectly from attending Scaresville.